Cosmos vs. Ethereum: Which One Is More Innovative?

 Key Features of Ethereum

-Ethereum, on the other hand, is known for its ability to execute smart contracts, which are self-executing contracts that automatically enforce the terms of an agreement between parties.
+When you buy ETH, on the other hand, it’s known for its ability to execute smart contracts, which are self-executing contracts that automatically enforce the terms of an agreement between parties.
 This has led to the development of numerous dApps on the Ethereum network, including decentralized exchanges (DEXs), non-fungible token (NFT) marketplaces, and decentralized finance (DeFi) protocols.

 Ethereum also uses a PoS consensus algorithm, which is currently being rolled out as part of the Ethereum 2.0 upgrade.
 This upgrade aims to improve the network’s scalability, security, and energy efficiency while also introducing new features such as sharding and a new virtual machine.